Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 Understanding Liver Pain: Causes, Symptoms, and Treatment Options

-The liver is a reddish-brown organ situated comfortably in the upper right section of our abdomen, shielded by our lower ribs.
-It holds the title for the largest internal organ in our body and has multiple essential functions.
+The liver is a reddish-brown organ situated comfortably in the upper right section of the abdomen, shielded by the lower ribs.
+It is the largest internal organ and has multiple essential functions.

 The Structure and Location of the Liver

-Our liver is divided into four distinct sections or lobes, namely, the right lobe, left lobe, caudate lobe, and quadrate lobe.
+The liver is divided into four distinct sections or lobes: the right lobe, left lobe, caudate lobe, and quadrate lobe.
 Nestled in the upper right part of our abdomen behind the lower ribs, it stretches across to the left side of our body.

 The Function of the Liver